sumed-h/SyriaTelProject/README.md

 # Introduction

 SyriaTel is a telecommunications company hoping to foresee and prevent client churn.
 Customer churn is the percentage of clients that quit utilizing a company's product or service during a specific time span.
 It very well may be a significant issue since it impacts a company's client faithfulness and ultimately influences company's revenue.
 We built a classifier to predict when a customer will soon stop doing business with SyriaTel.
-The audience will be SyriaTel itself who are interested in how to improve their customer rettention rates.
+The audience will be SyriaTel itself who are interested in how to improve their customer retention rates.

 # Dataset
 For this project the data we used can be found [here](https://www.kaggle.com/becksddf/churn-in-telecoms-dataset).
 It contained 21 columns and and 3333 rows.
 It was already pretty much clean with no null values or any outliers.